sparkflows/sparkflows-docs/docs/processors/Graph/weekDayDistributionGraph.rst

-YearDistribution
+WeekDayDistribution
 ==========

-This node Finds the distribution of Years from Date values
+This node Finds the distribution of Week Days from Date values

 Type
 ----------